michaelho-wix/michaelho-wix/velo-docs-publish.md

  - make pull request in source
  - make pull request in docs: https://github.com/wix/wix-code-docs/
  - find branch in https://samm140.wixsite.com/reference-branches
- - send for review including PR in source, link to the wix-code-docs PR and the branch preview
+ - send for review including PR in source, link to the wix-code-docs PR and the branch preview (put them on the velo-docs PR)